codemillmatt/incorporate-ai-theater/README.md

     var chatService = sk.GetRequiredService<IChatCompletionService>();

     var history = new ChatHistory();
-    history.AddSystemMessage("You are a useful chatbot.
+    history.AddSystemMessage("You are a useful chatbot that provides brief answers.
 If you don't know an answer, say 'I don't know!'.
-Always reply in a funny ways.
 Use emojis if possible.");
     ```

     Here we are having Semantic Kernel give us an object that will work with Phi-3 for chatting.
 Then we are adding a system message - or telling the model what we want the chat to be about - in the chat history.